Automattic/crowdsignal-plugin/readme.txt

 = Where do I find my Polls & Ratings menus? =

-The Polls & Ratings menus can now be found under the Feedbacks top level menu.
+The Polls & Ratings menus can now be found under the Feedback top level menu as Crowdsignal & Ratings.

 = I have multiple authors on my blog?
 What happens? =